 Hi Friends!
 Easter is coming up so I was brainstorming ideas to put in my kids Easter baskets that wouldn’t cost a fortune and that are useful.
 I love making personalized items and realized I never had made them their own stainless steel mug.
 My youngest always drinks out of mine because he loves the cold water and my others leave cups all over the house so I thought making them their own would be a win win!
-So, here’s a quick tutorial on how to paint a Yeti or Ozark stainless steel mug.
+So, here’s a quick tutorial on how to make a custom Yeti or Ozark mug.

 - Ozark stainless steel cup – found here